Resource-aware Cyber Deception for Microservice-based Applications: Performance evaluation

-To effectively model a realistic resource deployment of a microservice architecture, we employed a public dataset containing the traces of the normalized computing nodes capacities and the resource consumption of the allocated containers in the Alibaba cloud infrastructure \cite{alibaba_traces_2017}.
+To effectively model a realistic resource profile for a given microservice deployment, we employed a public dataset containing the traces of the normalized computing nodes capacities and the resource consumption of the allocated containers in the Alibaba cloud infrastructure \cite{alibaba_traces_2017}.
 We generated the resource deployment configuration matrices $\mathbf{R}^{(cpu)}$ and $\mathbf{R}^{(ram)}$ by randomly sampling a number of containers corresponding to the number of considered microservices.
 In other words, we mapped the resource consumption of Alibaba containers and the related allocation on the computing nodes as $r_{m,n}^{(ram)}$ and $r_{m,n}^{(cpu)}$.
 We chose the number of computational nodes $N$ by progressively deploying each active microservice on the same node up to the $70\%$ of its capacity before selecting a new one.
-For example, by following this procedure, the number of nodes required to accommodate 500 microservices, which is the highest microservice configuration considered in the simulation, is $N = 20$.
-Based on the resulting microservice deployment, we reserved a share of the remaining resources in each node for the decoys allocation according to $\delta$.

-Given the microservice diagram and the related microservice resource deployment, we extracted the AG as described in the previous section.
-We generated the edge weights of AG by first assigning a random number of vulnerabilities between 3 to 5 to each microservice, i.e. $|\mathcal{V}_m| \in \{3,4,5\}, \forall m \in M$.
-Then, for each vulnerability of every microservice, we extracted a random $EM$ and $ECM$ using the Common Vulnerability Scoring System Calculator tool \cite{cvss2019common} in order to compute the final value of $w$ with \eqref{eq:weight}.
+For example, by following this procedure, the number of nodes required to accommodate 500 microservices, which is the maximum amount considered in the simulations, is $N = 20$.
+Based on the resulting microservice deployment, we reserved a share of the remaining resources in each computing node for the allocation of decoys according to the decoy resource ratio $\delta$.
+We generated the edge weights in the AG by first assigning a random number of vulnerabilities between 3 to 5 to each microservice, i.e. $|\mathcal{V}_m| \in \{3,4,5\}, \forall m \in M$.
+Then, for each vulnerability of every microservice, we extracted random scores of $EM$ and $ECM$ using the CVSS calculator tool \cite{cvss2019common} in order to compute the final value of $w$ with \eqref{eq:weight}.